How To Treat Acute Mountain Sickness (AMS), High Altitude Pulmonary Ed...

 To stop it in its initial stages, recognising the symptoms is key.

-In my last post, I told you how to recognise the symptoms of altitude sickness.
-If you missed my previous post, read it here.
+In another post, I told you how to recognise the symptoms of altitude sickness.
+If you missed it, read it here.

 With that in mind, let’s get on to treating altitude sickness.